Universal and unavoidable graphs: Introduction

 \begin{thm} For any $\eps>0$, if we let $m= \binom{n}{2}-e$

 \end{thm} It is worth noting that the unavoidable graph we use in order to obtain the lower bound in the second part of the above theorem is the random Erd\H{o}s-Renyi graph.
-This is in stark contrast to the very structured graph used by Erd\H{o}s and Chung in regimes of $(ii)$ and $(iii)$ above.
+This is in stark contrast to the very structured graph used by Chung and Erd\H{o}s in regimes of (ii)\footnote{Note that the bound of Chung and Erd\H{o}s agrees, after some simplification, with our bound in \Cref{thm:main}, for the part of the range where they overlap.} and (iii) above.
 In particular, they use a disjoint union of complete bipartite graphs.
 Furthermore, for part of the regime both of these very different examples are extremal, up to a constant factor.